ampproject/amp.dev/_guides/analytics/deep_dive_analytics.md

 for all or part of the configurations.

-This allows you to do things like vary the configuration based on a specific request, for example, store a user's unique client ID.
+This allows you to do things like vary the configuration based on a specific request.
-Since you have control over the remote file, you can do any server-side processing necessary to construct the configuration data.
+If you as the publisher have control over the remote file, you can do any server-side processing necessary to construct the configuration data.

 The first step to loading remote configurations is to include the config attribute in the `amp-analytics` tag: